 Describe how you plan to pursue your academic interests and why you want to explore them at USC specifically.
 Please feel free to address your first- and second-choice major selections.
 (Approximately 250 words)

-As I stepped into a white, blue-stripped Shinkansen feeling the train’s warmth fighting off the coldness of Tokyo, I asked my mother how long it would take for us to get to the ski-resort we’re visiting.
+As I stepped into a white-blue-stripped Shinkansen, feeling the train’s warmth fighting off the coldness of Tokyo, I asked my mother how long it would take for us to get to the ski-resort we’re visiting.
 She replied, one-and-a-half hour.
 I was surprised!
 “How come a 200km train ride could be that short?’’
 1 hour and 33 minutes later, there I was with my snow boots on, left wondering how advanced engineering has become.

 As I explored my interest over the years, I learned that engineering is more than just research and innovation.
 An engineer’s critical job is to solve urgent real-world problems while engaging with society to ensure beneficial change for all, including mother nature.